LSU-UE5/UE5-Materials/masks/README.md

 ##### `Step 14.`\|`UE5MAT`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 We have only dealt with opaque materials.
 We can also have holes cut in the materials with translucency.
 There are two types of approaches.
 The faster in terms of performance is an opacity mask.
 This means that a pixel can be completely transparent.
 But there are no partial transparencies.
 The pixel is opaque or is clear.
 Lets take a look.
-Create a new **Material** in the **Materials** folder and call it `M_OpacityMask`.
+Create a new **Material** in the **Materials | Master** folder and call it `M_OpacityMask`.

 ![add material called M_OpacityMask](images/mopcityMask.png)